kiwiozy/NCC/docs/implementation-guides/CALENDAR_COMPLETE_IMPLEMENTATION.md

 If you encounter issues during implementation:

 1. Check that all 4 dialog files are present in `frontend/app/components/dialogs/`
-2. Verify backend migrations ran successfully
+2. Verify backend migrations ran successfully (`python manage.py migrate appointments`)
 3. Check browser console for errors
 4. Verify `credentials: 'include'` is in all fetch calls
 5. Check CSRF token is being fetched correctly
 6. Verify `allDaySlot={true}` is set in FullCalendar component
+7. **SMS Features:** Verify SMS templates are created with correct categories (`appointment_reminder`, `appointment_confirmation`)
+8. **Month View:** If all-day events not at top, check MutationObserver is running
+9. **Popover:** If "+X more" not working, check `dayMaxEvents={4}` is set

 ---

 **End of Implementation Guide**

-This document contains everything needed to re-implement the calendar features from CalV5 onto main without breaking the styling.
+This document contains everything needed to re-implement the calendar features with all UI/UX enhancements and SMS integration.